oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 # SVC 2020 Repository Set Up
 This README includes everything you need to get your computer set up with ROS and the programs necessary to start messing around with the simulation.
+This README tutorial was generated with the help of Samer Labban, Ben Grudzien, and John Brooks.

 ## Computer Setup
 Download the correct Ubuntu distribution.
 All that really matters is that you download Ubuntu 18.04 because that works with the version of ROS we are using called ROS Melodic.
 The numbers after the "4" don't really matter.
 However, I chose to use [Ubuntu 18.04.5.](https://releases.ubuntu.com/18.04/) There are several methods you can use to run Ubuntu.
 You could use a virtual machine or do a native installation.
 I chose to install Ubuntu alongside Windows on my laptop, this is called "dual booting"